MarcusCemes/image-processing-pipeline/README.md

 This is the EASIEST solution I found, offering cache-busting responsive WebP goodness, with lanczos3 downscaling, and NO server-processing!
 And it's free!

 Oh...
 Did I mention it's INTELLIGENT?
 Never upscale!
 Never fetch duplicate images!
-The browser will fetch the BEST image from a manifest file (containing all the available files) genered during the build process with RIB.
+The browser will fetch the BEST image from a manifest file (containing all the available files) generated during the build process with RIB.

 ### How it works

-Responsive Image Builder traverses a folder full of images, and converts them one-by-one using a distributed cluster network.
+Responsive Image Builder traverses a folder full of images, and converts them one-by-one using a distributed cluster network, keeping the original folder stucture.
 Each image is resized to fit into each configured preset (without upscaling or duplicates! only unique pictures are exported), before being saved in its original codec and as a WebP image.
-For example, a high-resolution 4K image may be resized into 4 different sizes (including a thumbnail), while a small JPEG is only resized into a thumbnail and a small image.
-Each export is then saved to the manifest.json, so your web app knows exactly which sizes are available for that particular image.
+A list of all exports are written to *manifest.json*, with relative paths (based on the input diretory's folder structure) ready for upload to a web server.
+With ```optimize: true``` enabled, JPEG and PNG images can have high-quality compression and quantization applied to them, using [mozjpeg](https://github.com/mozilla/mozjpeg) and [pngquant2](https://github.com/kornelski/pngquant) to reduce their size by up to 4x, while retaining perfectaly acceptable quality.
+See this [example](https://github.com/MarcusCemes/responsive-image-builder/tree/master/example) to see the results for yourself.

 #### Performance

 Responsive Image Builder is focussed on speed.
-Image tasks are distributed amongst a cluster network to maximize the system's resources, a dynamic programming design leverages memory to store RAW image data to accelerate the resizing and conversion process.
+Tasks are distributed amongst a cluster network to maximize the system's resources, a dynamic programming design leverages memory to store RAW image data to accelerate the resizing and conversion process.
 All image operations are done using the high-performance SHARP library that runs on C++.
 On an 8 core system, a thousand high-fidelity 4K PNG images (~10GB) are processed in roughly a minute.

 ## Getting Started

 This is a tool designed to be used during the build process.
 It uses one of the fastest image downscaling libraries available, [SHARP](https://github.com/lovell/sharp), which used C++ behind the scenes.
 RIB merely streamlines the image building pipeline.

 It's not magic, it's not a fully-fledged standardized process, it's more of a build-script tool.
 This does mean, however, that it gives you more freedom!
 The best tools are those that allow you to design the build process, not everybody has NodeJS backend servers whose sole purpose is to serve an Angular app...
+The usefulness is in the *manifest.json* file.
 See [Where's the magic?](#where's-the-magic) for ideas on how to use this effectively.

 ### Prerequisites